JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 I am writing to object to the planning application for the redevelopment of the TOWER BRIDGE BUSINESS COMPLEX, 100 CLEMENTS ROAD AKA THE BISCUIT FACTORY & BERMONDSEY CAMPUS SITE, KEETONS ROAD LONDON, SE16 4DG (ref:17/AP/4088).

 Affordable Housing:

 This application does not propose a policy compliant affordable housing mix.
 Southwark's policy for this site requires a minimum of 35% affordable housing, of which 70% must be social rented.
 This should provide around 470 affordable units in total, about 330 of which should be social rent.
 Grovesnor is proposing 27% affordable housing with zero social rented housing.
 The affordable housing will also be affordable rent at 75% market rent, near the maximum 80% market rent allowed.
-Since 2011 Southwark have maintained that affordable rent does not meet the borough's housing needs
+Since 2011 Southwark have maintained that affordable rent does not meet the borough's housing needs.

-This application should not be considered by the Council until the above shortcomings have been addressed.
+The development will be on the border of one of the most deprived wards in the country and the borough has a desoerate need for social housing.
+There can be no justification for approving this application and it should not be considered until there is a policy compliant mix of afforddable housing.

 Yours sincerely,
 </textarea>